operand/agency/README.md

 [examples/demo](./examples/demo/).
 After a short boot time you can visit the web app at `http://localhost:8080` and you should see a simple chat interface.

-The following is a screenshot of the web UI that demonstrates the multiple demo agents intelligently interacting and following orders.
+The following is a screenshot of the web UI that demonstrates multiple demo agents interacting and following orders.

-There are two OpenAI based agents: `"FunctionAI"` and `"CompletionAI"`, named for the API's they use, and `"Chatty"` a simple chat agent who uses a small local transformers based model for demonstration.

 The screenshot also demonstrates the results of rejecting an action and directing an agent to use a different approach in real time.
 After I explained